carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 #### Selector priority

-When mixing generic process configuration and selectors the following priority rules are applied (from highest to lowest):
+When mixing generic process configuration and selectors, the following priority rules are applied (from highest to lowest):

 1. `withName` selector definition.